TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 - **Page In**: This is a potential indicator for performance.
 - **Page-out**: This is a potential indicator for capacity.

 While Paging impacts performance, the correlation between the paging counters and performance varies per application.
-You can’t set a threshold and use it to monitor many VMs.
+You can't set a threshold and use it to monitor many VMs.
 The reason is paging is not always used when Guest OS runs out of memory.
 There are a few reasons why paging may not correlate to memory performance:

 - Memory mapped files.
 This is essentially a file that has a mapping to memory.
 Processes use this to exchange data.
 It also allows the process to access a very large file (think of database) without having to load the entire database into memory.
 - Proactive pre-fetch.
 It predicts the usage of memory and pre-emptively reads the page and bring it in.
-This is no different to disk where the storage array will read subsequent blocks even though it’s not being asked.
+This is no different to disk where the storage array will read subsequent blocks even though it's not being asked.
 This especially happens when a large application starts.
 Page-in will go up even though there is no memory pressure (page out is low or 0).
 - Windows performs memory capacity optimization in the background.
 It will move idle processes out into the page file.

-If you see both Page-in and Page-out having high value, and the disk queue is also high, there is a good chance it’s memory performance issue.
+If you see both Page-in and Page-out having high value, and the disk queue is also high, there is a good chance it's memory performance issue.

 The counter `%pagefile` tracks how much of the pagefile is used, meaning the value 100% indicate the pagefile is fully utilized.
 While the lower the number the better, there is no universal guidance.
 If you know, let me know!